spaceninja/dnd-adventures/src/adventures/slaad-hospital/index.md

 <aside class="block-torn-paper">

-Day 17: It’s only been three weeks, but I’m already so glad I came!
+Day 17: It’s only been three tendays, but I’m already so glad I came!
 I’m learning so much (and the waffle bar is delicious!).

 There is a squad of Githzeria monks and an anarch here, who keep the research station floating in a bubble of stable space, unaffected by the surrounding chaos.
 They live in the barracks outside the main building.
 They are polite but distant.